isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-A common configuration is to set the always-send flag to true so the vendor option is sent even when the client did not mention it in the query.
+A common configuration is to set the always-send flag to true so the vendor option is sent even when the client did not specify it in the query.

 .. _dhcp6-option-spaces: